Understanding what makes good dementia friendly initiatives in health care

 Lead Investigator: Professor Claire Goodman

-To address this issue, hospitals and other NHS organisations have developed strategies and guidelines, invested in staff training, dementia-friendly design and appointed Dementia Champions across the workforce whose role is to support good practice.
-The picture across the country is variable.
-Little is known about why some organisations and professionals are more successful than others in engaging with dementia-friendly initiatives.
-More information is needed about what supports and sustains the uptake of these initiatives, their effectiveness and cost, and how success is, and should be, defined and measured.
+To address this issue, hospitals and other NHS organisations have developed guidelines, invested in staff training, dementia friendly design and appointed Dementia Champions across the workforce whose role is to support good practice.
+The experience of people affected by dementia has varied hugely across the country.
+Little is known about why some organisations and professionals are more successful than others in engaging with dementia friendly initiatives.

 How will this benefit people with dementia?

-Dementia is often viewed by health care professionals as an isolated condition, but people with dementia often have multiple health care needs.
-These other health needs are sometimes obscured by the dementia diagnosis.
+Dementia is often viewed by healthcare professionals as an isolated condition, but people with dementia often have multiple health care needs.